kbaseattic/design_docs/data/KBaseFBAModeling.md

 	    } import_regulome_params;

 	    authentication required;

-81. funcdef add_biochemistry_compounds(add_biochemistry_compounds_params params) returns (object_metadata output);
+82. funcdef create_promconstraint(CreatePromConstraintParameters params) returns (object_metadata promconstraint_meta);

 		/*
 		Named parameters for 'create_promconstraint' method.
 Currently all options are required.

 		genome_id genome_id             - the workspace ID of the genome to link to the prom object series_id series_id     - the workspace ID of the expression data collection needed to build the PROM constraints.
 		regulome_id  regulome_id        - the workspace ID of the regulatory network data to use promconstraint_id promconstraint_id - the the workspace ID for the new PROM constraint */
 		typedef structure {
 		genome_id genome_id;
 		series_id series_id;
 		regulome_id regulome_id;
 		promconstraint_id promconstraint_id;
 		} CreatePromConstraintParameters;

 		/*
 		This method creates a set of Prom constraints for a given genome annotation based on a regulatory network and a collection of gene expression data stored on a workspace.
 Parameters are specified in the CreatePromconstraintParameters object.
 		The ID of the new Prom constraints object is returned.
 The Prom constraints can then be used in conjunction with an FBA model using FBA Model Services.
 		*/
 		authentication required;

-	    funcdef create_promconstraint(CreatePromConstraintParameters params) returns (object_metadata promconstraint_meta);
+83. funcdef add_biochemistry_compounds(add_biochemistry_compounds_params params) returns (object_metadata output);
 		/*
 		    Add specified compounds to specified biochemistry
 		*/
 		typedef structure {
 		list<tuple<string abbreviation,string name,list<string> aliases,string formula,float charge,bool isCofactor,string structureString,string structureType,string id>> compounds;
 		    string workspace;
 		    string biochemistry;
 		    string biochemistry_ws;
 		    string output_id;
 		} add_biochemistry_compounds_params;
 		authentication required;

-82. funcdef update_object_references(update_object_references_params params) returns (object_metadata output);
+84. funcdef update_object_references(update_object_references_params params) returns (object_metadata output);

 	    /*
 	    	Update object references